 Under normal operating conditions, your DORMA Panic Handle should require no maintenance over the life of the system other than cleaning the bars.
 However, if you experience difficulty with the operation of the system, please do not attempt to repair the system yourself.
 Please contact the original installer or contact DORMA at (800) 523-8483.

 Repair and Replacements

-1. Hold on to exterior cylinder housing.
+- 1. Hold on to exterior cylinder housing. - 2.
+Remove flat head socket cap screw.

 3. Pull handle away from glass.
 Remove handle actuator from handle.